-amplitudes in cloud flashes of 1-4 kA.
-Murphy et al. (2006) used an LF sensor and the Lightning Detection and Ranging (LDAR) VHF lightning mapping system (Mazur et al. 1997) in Florida and observed that the majority (\sim 70%) of all LF pulses from cloud discharges have amplitudes less than 1% (\sim 0.2 kA) of the typical first return stroke (\sim 20 kA) in a CG flash.
-Only the largest one to two pulses in each flash showed amplitudes equivalent to \sim 1 kA.
+1997) in Florida and observed that the majority (~70%) of all LF pulses from cloud discharges have amplitudes less than 1% (~0.2 kA) of the typical first return stroke (~20 kA) in a CG flash.
+Only the largest 1-2 pulses in each flash showed amplitudes equivalent to ~1 kA.

-However, intracloud discharges can be sometimes accompanied by short duration, relatively high amplitude electric field change emissions, which are termed narrow bipolar pulses (NBPs; e.g., Smith et al. 1999).
-NBPs typically have much higher amplitude than the majority of cloud discharges [\sim 70% of a typical CG return stroke; Smith et al. (1999)].
+However, intracloud discharges can be sometimes accompanied by short-duration, relatively high-amplitude electric field change emissions termed narrow bipolar pulses (NBPs) (e.g. Smith et al. 1999).
+NBPs typically have much higher amplitude than the majority of cloud discharges (~70% of a typical CG return stroke) (Smith et al. 1999).
 These events are relatively rare.
 Murphy et al. (2006) noted that NBPs constituted fewer than 1% of the cloud pulses.
-Smith et al. (2002) used the Los Alamos Sferic Array (LASA) and found that \sim 1.4% of the \sim 900 000 events located by the sferic array produced distinctive NBPs.
-Shao et al. (2006) used also LASA to investigate thunderstorms in Florida and found that among 34 000 flashes, there were $\sim 1.2\%$ NBPs.
+Smith et al. (2002) used the Los Alamos Sferic Array (LASA) and found that ~1.4% of the ~900,000 events located by the sferic array produced distinctive NBPs.
+Shao et al. (2006) used also LASA to investigate thunderstorms in Florida and found that among 34,000 flashes, there were ~1.2% NBPs.
 These events are the subject of ongoing research.